Draco87/Parallel-Computing/README.md

 #### 7. coll.c
 This program initializes the number of elements (here, 12).
 The number of processors should be less than the number of elements.
 The program uses `MPI_Scatterv` to distribute distinct portions of data to different processors and then uses `MPI_Reduce` to sum them up on the root processor (0th processor).

-Here is the modified part of the README script:

 ---

 You may also refer to the following: